odino/odino.github.com/source/_posts/2018-12-25-introducing-abs-a-programming-language-for-shell-scripting.markdown

 date: 2018-12-25 07:33
 comments: true
 categories: [abs, scripting, programming language, open source]
+description: "A few days ago I wrote ABS, an elegant programming language for shell scripting."
 ---

 Over the past few days I took some time to work on a project